OutWooods/ruby-gilded-rose/README.md

  - You can update the quantity method

 ## Approach

+  1) Stage one, read and understand the rules of the game from the spec.

+  2) Stage two, mark out and idenifty how bits of the code appears to link to the rules (I've added comments.
+To the code)

+  3) Build charactirsation tests.
+So build tests, then make sure they pass on the existing code base.
+My approach was to see if the rules/spec aligned with the codes actual functionality.

+  4) Make notes of extra rules/interpretations of the rules in the code base.

+  5) Start to gradually refactor.
+Making small changes.

+  Rules I have set myself on this task:

+## Targets/rules for me to follow
   - Solve a simpler problem first, and gradually add complexity.
 (So focus on the first rule.
 Solve that, then build up.)
   - Test first and don't 'improve' untested code
   - Take it slow, small incremental changes
   - Really understand the code before making changes

-## Targets
-  - Take it slow, change minimal amounts
-  - Tests always focus on behaviour
-  - Leave code better than I found it
+  - Focus on making things better, not perfect.

 ## Feedback points
 Things I am particularly keen to improve (do give me feedback on any other aspect too)
   - Have I communicated what I've done well?
-(E.g. commit messages, method/variable names.
+(E.g. commit messages, method/variable names.)
   - Do you see any steps where I jumped too fast?
   - Keeping my methods short, and responsibilities clear